Public buildings and events

 It is important for public buildings to have correct exit paths and lighting so that public safety is ensured in the case of an emergency.
-An application for approval may be made by lodging an Application to Construct, Install or Alter a Public Building (available via the related information link below) and any other required information.
+An application for approval may be made by lodging an Application to Construct, Install or Alter a Public Building and any other required information.

 There are a range of public health requirements for concerts and events.
 Under the Health (Public Building) Regulations 1992, outdoor events are considered public buildings.
 The following are requirements under the above regulations: